codefellows/seattle-code-301n24/curriculum/class-08/README.md

   const url = `http://urlToAPI/?key=${process.env.MY_API_KEY}&city=seattle`;

   // notice the 'await'.
 This is asynchronous code.
-The function will need to be 'async' const axiosResults = await axios
+The function will need to be 'async' const axiosResults = await axios.get(url);
-    .get(url)
+  console.log(axiosResults.data);
   ```

-  - axios returns a giant object.
+  - NOTE: `axios` returns a giant object.
 The data we care about will be found in the `data` property of that object.